mnhmilu/poc-nest-microservice/README.md

 3) For best practice create a shared folder and generate library module within it.

 4) Check for ufw port permission if any commnunication failure.

+if you think this post help you then

+buymeacoffee.com/mnhmilu